g8n6e/Demo/README.md

 - Clean up test cases and scaffold out some utilities to reduce duplication of code throughout testing

+ - Implement OpenAPI/Swagger for better docs than the API details in this readme and to provide a web request utility at least for demo

+  - Add auth and basic security practices

+  - Add logging and telemetry

+  - Productionalize with secrets management, environment based configuration, etc.

+   - much much more

 ### Options for Scaling

  - create an api gateway to load balance requests across multiple service instances